OfficeDev/Microsoft-Teams-Samples/samples/msgext-action-preview/java/README.md

 Bot Framework v4 Teams Messaging Extension Action Preview sample.

 This Messaging Extension has been created using [Bot Framework](https://dev.botframework.com).
-- It shows how to create a simple card based on parameters entered by the user from a Task Module.
+- Explore this sample app that highlights card creation within Teams Messaging Extensions, utilizing user input from a Task Module.
-- It also displays the scenario where a Bot sends messages on behalf of a User.
-Attributing the message to that user can help with engagement and showcase a more natural interaction flow.
+- Developed with Spring Boot, it features seamless bot interactions that send messages on behalf of users, fostering a natural and engaging experience in Microsoft Teams.

 This sample is a Spring Boot app and uses the Azure CLI and azure-webapp Maven plugin to deploy to Azure.